frstgrbr/somniphobia/README.md

 # somniphobia

-Prevent your computer from going to sleep through this Python script that will move your cursor and adjust operating system sleep options.
+This Python program will detect the operating system you're using to adjust sleep settings and periodically move your cursor to prevent your computer from going to sleep.